sreguyal/4D_Room/README.md

 **More on Rotations in 4D**

 Rotation of 4D objects is done about a plane, or a 2D sheet.
 This can be understood by analogy by recalling that a polygon constrained to the 2D plane can only rotate about a point (0D), and a solid constrained to 3D space can only rotate about a line (1D).
 We can see that in order to rotate an object, it needs a pivot that is two dimensions lower.
 Following that logic, a 4D object will have to rotate about a 2D sheet.
 As the object rotates in 4D space, the 2D plane of rotation remains fixed.

 ### Next Steps!

 Our main end goal is to look at and interact with these 4D shapes in a VR environment.
-Being able to walk around these objects and move them
+Being able to walk around these objects and interact with them in 3D VR space, rather than looking at them on a 2D computer screen, would be a significant increase in the amount of visual information from these 4D shapes we are able to retain.
+Because any time you project an object to a lower dimension, you lose some information.

-Upcoming steps include generation of random irregular 4-polytopes and porting to VR.
-Our original conception of this project was that We are particularly excited about putting these on a VR platform because interacting with these 4D objects as they move in a 3D space made possible by VR would increase the amount of information about these shapes we are able to retain when depicting them.
-Maybe our 3D brains will be more capable of understanding the 4th dimension!
+Maybe after this work is done, our 3D brains will be more capable of understanding the fourth dimension!
+So stay tuned!